 Authentic Rural Life

 Rural life is simple life, homes are often self-sustained and livings are made through agriculture and farming.
 Fanfan’s family are no different owning their own slice of Isaan land with all sorts of farming and produce; from mango forests and fresh water lakes to rice fields and buffaloes.
 With seasonal crops and harvests it is hard to predict the daily routine for Isaan Tours but there will always be some way to get your hands dirty.
 In the past much of the heavy lifting in farming was taken on by buffaloes however they have now became almost obsolete as modern and mechanical alternatives take over.
 Now the primary job of buffaloes is to eat grass and defecate fertilizer.
 Note, buffaloes look passive and docile from a distance but up close they can be a little bit terrifying.

 What isn’t found in the family garden will no doubt be found at the local market where fresh and wet markets often run central to the local communities.
 These farmer’s markets share all sorts of fresh produce taken from surrounding areas and vary from fresh fruits and veg to the more obscure Isann bites such as frog skins or betel nut.
 The more exciting market experiences come at the weekend with night markets (Sunday in Nang Rong) and for many this is the highlight of the week in rural towns.
-Night markets focus more on fun than groceries and while clothes and trinket shopping is common the popular stall are no doubt the food sand cooking vendors.
-Night markets are perfect for foodies and food lovers.
+Night markets focus more on fun than groceries and while clothes and trinket shopping is common the popular stalls are no doubt the food and cooking vendors.
+Night markets are perfect for foodies and Thai street food lovers.

 Eating in Isaan